jocelyng012/Python-Project/README.md

 # Python-Project

-Python projects (Sequences CS 210 - CS 211 at the University of Oregon)
+Under the supervision of Professors Juan Flores and Michal Young, I completed Python projects for Sequences CS 210 and CS 211 at the University of Oregon.
+The projects were completed using the high-level programming language Python as part of my Introduction to Computer Science course.
 <br>
 <br>

-Below is the overview of all the projects:
+Below is the overview of all the projects that consist in the GitHub repository:
 <br>
 <br>

 ***Anagrams***
   * Find possible anagrams of words and phrases, including phrases of more than one word